Vito Kubilus: Professional career

-Vito J. Kubilus (June 29, 1914 – November 16, 1986) was an American professional basketball player.
 He played in the National Basketball League for the Cleveland Chase Brassmen during the 1943–44 season and averaged 2.0 points per game.
-He had served as the team's head coach for the first two-thirds of the season before Bill Brownell took over the responsibility.
+Hired as a player-coach, he had served as the team's head coach for the first two-thirds of the season before Bill Brownell took over the responsibility.
 Kubilus stayed on the team as a player.